The Blue Lagoon (1923 film): Release

 On 27 February 1923, the London trade show took place.
 Schlesinger was present at the event and observed that nobody left during the film screening, proving its high entertainment value.
 Stacpoole praised the film’s acting, scenery, and management of native crowds during a post-show luncheon.
-He enjoyed the romantic scenes but declined the idea of a sequel that would bring Emmeline and Dick back to civilization.
+He enjoyed the romantic scenes but declined the idea of a sequel that would bring Emmeline and Dick back to civilisation.
 Stacpoole believed that leaving them on the tropical island was the right choice.
 F.W.
-Kilner, who had exclusive distribution rights for the Midlands, criticised the film's modest promotion but praised it as an outstanding British production.
+Kilner, who had exclusive distribution rights in the Midlands, criticised the film's modest promotion but praised it as an outstanding British production.

 The regional trade shows of The Blue Lagoon commenced on 6 March 1923, taking place at Manchester's Theatre Royal and proceeding to various English cities, including Cardiff and Glasgow.
 The series of shows concluded on 11 April at Dublin's La Scala Theatre.
 Subsequently, on 8 October 1923, The Blue Lagoon was released in eight cinemas across London.

 Although precise box office data are unavailable for evaluating the movie's financial performance, it is apparent that the movie failed to generate adequate income to persuade AFP to produce other feature films.
 Thelma Gutsche wrote:

 The Blue Lagoon marked the swansong of local fiction film production.
 Released in the [South African] Union in February 1923, the film (most of which had been filmed on the Natal and Portuguese East African coast) was very favourably received.
 It was also successful on the overseas market; but, despite the contemporary odium of American films and attempts to sponsor British and Commonwealth production, it was obvious that South Africa’s best efforts were not assured of a payable return.
 Thereafter fiction film production had perforce to be abandoned.